-Hydrographic conditions in this region depend on a balance of ice melt, advection of polar and sub-polar waters and atmospheric forcing, including the major winter heat loss to the atmosphere that occurs in the central Labrador Sea.
+Hydrographic conditions in this region depend on a balance of ice melt, advection of polar and subpolar waters and atmospheric forcing, including the major winter heat loss to the atmosphere that occurs in the central Labrador Sea.
 The cold and fresh polar waters carried south by the east Baffin Island Current are counter balanced by warmer waters are carried northward by the offshore branch of the West Greenland Current (WGC).
 The water masses constituting the WGC originate from the western Irminger Basin where the East Greenland Currents (EGC) meets the Irminger Current (IC).
 While the EGC transports ice and cold low-salinity Surface Polar Water to the south along the eastern coast of Greenland, the IC is a branch of the North Atlantic current and transports warm and salty Atlantic Waters northwards along the Reykjanes Ridge.
 After the currents converge, they turn around the southern tip of Greenland, forming a single jet (the WGC) that propagates northward along the western coast of Greenland.
 The WGC is important for Labrador Sea Water formation, which is an essential element of the Atlantic Meridional Overturning Circulation.
 At the northern edge of the Labrador Sea, after receiving freshwater input from Greenland and Davis Strait, part of the WGC bifurcates southward along the Canadian shelf edge as the Labrador Current.

-The different composite indices for NAFO Subarea 0 and 1 are presented in Figure 3.
+The different composite indices for NAFO Subarea 0 and 1 are presented in NAFO Subareas 0-1

+Figure 3.
 Due the remoteness of this region, the number of variables entering these composite indices is limited.
-The climate index (Figure 3A) is the average of 10 individual time series of standardized ocean temperature anomalies: sea surface temperatures (SSTs) West Greenland Shelf, North and Central Labrador Sea and Hudson Strait, vertically average ocean temperature in the Central Labrador Sea (20-1800m), Fyllas Bank Station 4 (FB-4; 0-50 m) and Cape Desolation Station 3 (CD-3; 75-200 m and 2000 m), and air temperatures in Nuuk (Greenland) and Iqaluit (Baffin Island).
-The geographical location where these different time series origin are drawn in Figure 1 with the SST boxes in white (with the CLS box also representing the hydrographic time series at this location), the air temperature stations in brown and the hydrographic stations with purple stars.
+The climate index

+Figure 3A) is the average of 7 individual time series of standardized ocean temperature anomalies: shallow and deep vertically average ocean temperature in the Central Labrador Sea (50-200m and 1000-1800, respectively), Fyllas Bank Station 4 (FB-4; 0-50 m) and Cape Desolation Station 3 (CD-3; 75-200 m and 2000 m), and air temperatures in Nuuk (Greenland) and Iqaluit (Baffin Island).
+The geographical location where these different time series origin are drawn in Figure 1 with the SST boxes in white (with the CLS box also representing the hydrographic time series in the Central Labrador Sea), the air temperature stations in brown and the hydrographic stations with purple stars.
 CLS, FB-4 and CD-3 hydrographic time series are obtained from the ICES report on ocean climate (IROC; https://ocean.ices.dk/iroc/).
-However, the 2021 update for FB-4 and CD-3 were not available.
+The timeseries for CD-3 and FB-4 have however not been updated since 2019 and 2020, respectively.

-Phytoplankton spring bloom initiation and magnitude indices for the 2003-2020 period are derived from four satellite boxes located in NAFO Divs.
-0B1EF (Hudson Strait [HS], Northern [NLAB] and Central [CLAB] Labrador Sea, Greenland Shelf [GS]; see Figure 2 for boxes location).
-It is worth noting that the presence of sea ice and the limited daylight hours at appropriate angle of incidence in the fall at theses high latitudes reduces satellite data availability and increases the uncertainty around the spring bloom indices.
-No in-situ biogeochemical data were available for subareas 0 and 1 in 2021.
+Spring phytoplankton bloom timing and intensity indices for the 2003-2023 period were derived from three polygons located in NAFO Divs.
+0B1EF (Northern [NLAB] and Central [CLAB] Labrador Sea, Greenland Shelf [GS]; see Figure 2 for geographical location).
+It is worth noting that satellite data availability at theses high latitudes is impacted by the presence of sea ice and limited daylight hours at appropriate angle of incidence in later winter and early spring, increasing uncertainty around spring bloom indices.
+No time series of in situ biogeochemical observations are available for subareas 0 and 1.

-The ocean climate index in Subarea 0-1 has been predominantly above or near normal since the early 2000s, except for 2015 and 2018 that were below normal (Figure 3A).
-After being in 2019 at its highest value since the record high of 2010, the index was normal in 2020 and again above normal in 2021.
-Before the warm period of the last decade, cold conditions persisted in the early to mid-1990s.
+The ocean climate index in Subarea 0-1 has been predominantly above or near normal since the early 2000s, except for 2015 and 2018 that were below normal

+Figure 3A).
+After being in 2021 at its highest value since the record high of 2010, the index was normal in 2022 and again above normal in 2023.
+Before the warm period of the last decade, cold conditions persisted between the mid-1980s and the mid-1990s.